ww-tech/lookml-tools/README.md

 We would love to have your feedback, suggestions, and especially contributions to the project.
 Create a pull request!

 You can reach me directly at carl.anderson@weightwatchers.com as well as @leapingllamas on Twitter.

+## Release notes

+2019-07-17: 2.0.0
+ - swapped out the node-based LookML parser with [Josh Temple's](https://github.com/joshtemple) new Python lkml parser (https://pypi.org/project/lkml/).
+This simplifies install, dependency management, and underlying parsed JSON format.
+ - added layer of abstraction via `LookML` and `LookMLField` classes so that rules and other code query LookML attributes via methods instead of raw JSON.

+    Given the impact of these two changes, this is a major release.

+2019-06-10: 1.0.0
+ - initial release

 ## License
 Copyright 2019 WW International, Inc.